 As electricity prices continue to rise, and awareness about climate change increases, there is a significant number of people looking to make the switch to renewable resources of electricity, that also increases their overall savings.
-One of the more practical approaches to these concerns has been the use of solar energy, an option the Indian climate is ideal for.
+One of the more practical approaches to these concerns has been the use of solar energy for home, an option the Indian climate is ideal for.
 With the advent of newer technologies that involve the use of solar panels, you no longer have to rely on clear sunny skies.
-Solar systems for homes now capture heat and convert the same into electric power.
+Solar panels for homes now capture heat and convert the same into electric power.

 There have been numerous government initiatives to encourage the transition to solar energy.
-For example, in Tamil Nadu, the government offers solar panels at subsidised rates, which reduces the initial investment that goes into installing rooftop solar panels.
+For example, in Tamil Nadu, the government offers solar panels in home at subsidised rates, which reduces the initial investment that goes into installing solar panels on roof.
 Once a household has used the amount of electricity it requires for its needs; the excess energy will transfer back to the electric grid, for which they will be compensated.
 With schemes like these, it is truly a win-win situation for both the consumer and the government.

 Making the switch to solar energy

 To help you decide on whether you want to take the plunge into solar energy, you can use a solar calculator to measure your electricity savings.
 The state-run Ministry of New and Renewable Energy provides a solar calculator that residential consumers can use.
 The calculator works in a simple manner.
 You can calculate your savings based on the area of the rooftop you currently have or the solar panel capacity you want to install.
 Here are a couple of options as to how you can get an estimate of savings based on your budget: